 The Department of Systems Design Engineering consists of:

-- Home of the Centre for Society, Technology and Values (CSTV), which has two full-time faculty members
+- Home of the Centre for Society, Technology and Values (CSTV)

 - 6 technical staff